Imjin War: Naval campaigns of 1592

 The Koreans spotted five more Japanese vessels that night, and destroyed four.
 After one day's fighting, Yi Sun-sin's fleet had destroyed 26 Japanese ships.
 The next day, the Koreans approached 13 Japanese ships at Jeokjinpo.
 In the same manner as the previous success at Okpo, the Korean fleet destroyed 11 Japanese ships—completing the Battle of Okpo without the loss of a single ship.
 In his report to King Seonjo about his victory, Admiral Yi Sun-sin found the samurai helmets of the Japanese to be rather strange, writing:

 The Japanese generals were shocked to hear of the Battle of Okpo, where the Koreans had not lost a single ship, as it threatened to cut them off from Japan.
 After his victory, Yi Sun-sin found the burnt out remains of countless coastal villages, where the Japanese had enslaved the women while killing all the men.

-About three weeks after the Battle of Okpo, Yi Sun-sin and Won Gyun sailed with a total of 26 ships (23 under Yi Sun-sin) toward the Bay of Sacheon after receiving an intelligence report of the Japanese presence.
-Yi Sun-sin had left behind his fishing vessels that made up most of his fleet in favor of his newly-completed turtle ship.
+About three weeks after the Battle of Okpo, Yi Sun-sin and Wŏn Kyun sailed with a total of 26 ships (23 under Yi Sun-sin) toward the Bay of Sacheon after receiving an intelligence report of the Japanese presence.
+Yi Sun-sin had left behind his fishing vessels that made up most of his fleet in favor of his newly completed turtle ship.
 At Sacheon, the Japanese ships were anchored in the bay below a promontory where the Japanese had set up a command base.

 A turtle ship is a vessel of a panokseon design with the removal of the elevated command post, the modification of the gunwales into curved walls, and the addition of a roof covered in iron spikes (and possibly hexagonal iron plates; this is disputed).
 Its walls contained a total of 36 cannon ports, and also openings above the cannon, through which the ship's crew members could look out and fire their personal arms.
 The design prevented enemies from boarding the ship and aiming at the personnel inside.
 The ship was the fastest and most maneuverable warship in the East Asian theater, powered by two sails and 80 oarsmen taking turns on the ship's 16 oars.
 No more than six turtle ships served throughout the entire war, and their primary role was to cut deep into the enemy lines, cause havoc with their cannons, and destroy the enemy flagship.